dhansmair/tablemodify/README.md

 ### Browser support

-supports all newer browsers, including IE11, edge, firefox, chrome and opera.
+supports all newer browsers, including IE11, edge, firefox, chrome, safari and opera.
 It also supports the common mobile browsers for android.

 # demo